RobinBeismann/scupPS/docs/index.md

   * **List Software**: View installed Updates of a client
   * **List Task Sequence Status**: View the status of currently running or recently run task sequences
   * **List Updates**: View installed Software on a client
+* Listen on a single or multiple IP address/hostnames
+* Support for custom error pages
+* Request and Response compression using GZip/Deflate
+* Multi-thread support for incoming requests
+* Ability to allow/deny requests from certain IP addresses and subnets

 ## Quick Look!